Technoraul/tg_bot/README.md

   -admin [id, id]
   -updater = Updater(token='BOT_TOKEN')

-2. Create a file text.txt and fill it with content.
+2.Create a file text.txt and fill it with content.

-The bot was created so that the company's employees in the work chat /roll with whom they will go to lunch today.
+3.Create a service for your bot using systemd service utility